imagopole/omero-csv-tools/INSTALL.md

 - _standalone_: contains all the required classpath dependencies bundled into a single jar file (ie. uberjar distribution).

 - _with dependencies_: provides all required classpath dependencies as individual jars.

-Depending on your needs and preferences, you may choose either - the standalone distribution allows deployment from a single package, whereas using separate dependencies provides a more fine grained classpath management (eg. cherry-picking jars or shell scripts to a different location).
+Depending on your needs and preferences, you may choose either: the standalone distribution allows deployment from a single package, whereas using separate dependencies provides a more fine grained classpath management (eg. cherry-picking jars or shell scripts to a different location).